Masters thesis topics

 The overall goal of this thesis is to understand the utility and limitations of Discrete Variable Representations in augmenting tensor network techniques (particularly, matrix product states) to study strongly interacting one-dimensional systems in the continuum.
 This will be largely facilitated by gaining familiarity with the numerical tensor network toolbox [3] developed by our group.

 Over the course of the project, the student will develop modular numerical routines that facilitates experimentation with various DVRs to discretize the continuum, followed by the application of tensor network machinery to study the system.
 This will involve performing benchmarks with an alternative discretization scheme that has been explored recently [4], based on dividing the continuous space into segments and choosing carefully tuned basis functions within each of them (akin to finite element methods).
 Based on the results of these attempts, a motivated student may also wish to explore natural extensions to higher dimensions.
+This project is well-suited for a student with a strong interest in computational physics and in the development of efficient numerical techniques.

 [3] MPSKit.jl, https://quantumghent.github.io/software/